MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 - If only a `userId` is specified for a given tenant then the next session that is specified in the `breakOnNext` configuration parameter is snapshot debugged.
 - If no `userId` is specified then the next session on a given tenant that validates the `breakOnNext` parameter will be snapshot debugged.

-Once a snapshot debugging session is initialized the snapshot debugging session counter on the status-bar will be updated and look like this:
+Once a snapshot debugging session is initialized the snapshot debugging session counter on the status bar will be updated and look like this:

 ![Snapshot Debugger Counter](media/snapshotdebugger.png)